Building Plugins¶

 and "enabled"

 as its argument.
-The "group"
+The "enabled"

 key is set to true